Lindor: Waiting for 'right' deal offer from Tribe

 "You tell me," he said.
 "What's the number?
 What's the number where you'd put me?"

-Lindor was quoted the seven-year, $245 million contract the Angels gave to World Series hero Anthony Rendon.
+Lindor was quoting the seven-year, $245 million contract the Angels gave to World Series hero Anthony Rendon.
 Lindor asked how much that averaged to per season before launching into a long, perplexing response.

 "But I do want to be in Cleveland, I love the Indians, I love their fans.
 The city has grown on me a lot.
 When it is the right time to sign an extension?
 I don't know when it's the right time.
 God has a plan for me and my family and I truly believe in it.
 What's going to happen is going to happen."